Mu-L/Any-JSON/README.md

 })

-# Override the "instantiator" function to account for the custom class.
+# Add instantiator arguments for "custom_class_3".
 var ruleset := {
-  'instantiator': func(registered_object:Object, object_class:String) -> Object:
-    if object_class == 'custom_class_3':
-      return registered_object.new(0)
-    return registered_object.new()
+  'instantiator_arguments': {
+    'custom_class_3': [100], # With this, "custom_class_3" will be instantiated with the first argument in it's constructor as "100".
+  },
 }
 ```
-In this case, we are using the `merge` method to add multiple objects while preserving all the default ones.
+In this case, we are using the `merge` method on the object registry to add multiple objects while preserving all the default ones.

 ## Serializing to AJSON
 Just pass the item you want to serialize to the `A2J.to_json` method.
 You can provide a custom ruleset, otherwise it will use the default ruleset defined at `A2J.default_ruleset_to`.